cozy/todos/README.md

 # Cozy Todos

-Cozy Template is a simple task management application.
+Cozy Todos is a simple task management application.

 # About Cozy